 - Selection Criteria The Children's Center maintains a waiting list based on point factors assigned due to child/family needs that determine which families are prioritized for services.
 Children and families are ranked based on their individual ranking scale points.
 Modifications to the scale are determined by the Early Head Start Policy Council, based on input from the community needs assessment.
 Selection criteria is reviewed each year, and more often at the request of the EHS Policy Council. - Program Options Each year, the Children's Center reviews the current family needs and program services offered to determine the best program options and settings.
 For example, a change was made in the program in 2008 to increase combination-option and center-based care at the request of parents who needed more center-based options for work and continued education.
 The Early Head Start Policy Council approves any changes to the program models offered. - Staffing The Children's Center EHS Management Team recommends teaching staffing patterns based on the number of children enrolled in each program model.
 Policy Council participates through the development of grant applications as well as the approval of all program staff hired. - Facility Availability -When the Children's Center was awarded the Head Start grant in 2012, new buildings were added to the program, including existing Head Start facilities in Suffolk, Smithfield, Franklin, and Courtland.
 Decisions were made by the Board of Directors to renovate facilities in Courtland and Smithfield, and to eventually close the Franklin facility in 2013 when sequestration reduced the Center's funding by \$250,000.
-In 2022, an expansion to the Suffolk center is estimated to be completed.
+After the pandemic, the center at Pruden and the center at 507 W. Third Ave. in Franklin were changed from classrooms to house offices and home-based family events.
+In 2023, an expansion was completed in Suffolk and the Center opened 6 new classrooms in the new wing as well as a new playground.